 Benefits may be paid to spouses, divorced spouses, children, or disabled children.
 When qualified family members apply for benefits, those family members must provide their Social Security numbers.
 They must also provide their birth certificates.
 This form of information is vital, as it verifies the identity and identifying information of each member of the family.

 When the Social Security Administration (SSA) calculates the benefits for each family member, the SSA takes several things into consideration.
 Generally, each family member may receive as much as 50 percent of the primary member’s disability rate.
 Nonetheless, the Social Security Administration (SSA) will eventually cap the amount it pays to any given family.

 The total benefits paid to a family varies.
 The SSA will calculate that total based on both the amount paid to the disabled member and the number of qualifying family members overall.
 Generally, the total amount that any family can receive is between 150 and 180 percent of one’s disability benefit.

 When the sum of the amount paid for a given account exceeds the family limit, each family member’s amount is reduced proportionately.
 The benefit of the primary account is not affected.

 The Social Security Administration (SSA) will, however, ask for proof of marriage, and prior marriage dates, where applicable.

 Social Security Disability Benefits For Family Members

-The Disability Benefits for Family members depends on specific variables and factors.
+Disability Benefits for family members depend on specific variables and factors.
 For spouses, there are two primary conditions necessary to receive benefits.
 A spouse must be age 62 or older, unless caring for a child under 16 or disabled.